cdsittampalam/documentation/docs/Creating Transactions.md

 You are also notified when a transfer transaction is complete through an email.

-You start your action from the Asset view or Ledger view by clicking either:
+1.Start your action from the Asset view or Ledger view by clicking either:

 ![coins](/doc-images/coins.png)

 ![ledger](/doc-images/ledger.png)

-1. Choose the **Transfer** option in the Select Type box.
+2. Choose the **Transfer** option in the Select Type box.

 ![transaction](/doc-images/selecttypetrans.png)

-2. Click **Continue**.
+3. Click **Continue**.
 The Transfer screen shows, and includes a scrollbar that lets you scroll down to other options.

 ![transfer](/doc-images/transfermain.png)

-3. In the From section, select the fund for the transfer in the **Fund** list.
+4. In the From section, select the fund for the transfer in the **Fund** list.
-4. Choose the asset that you want to transfer in the **Asset** list.
+5. Choose the asset that you want to transfer in the **Asset** list.
-5. Enter details of the user that you want to transfer the money to by typing their name, email address, or network alias in the **To** list.
+6. Enter details of the user that you want to transfer the money to by typing their name, email address, or network alias in the **To** list.
-6. Enter the sum of money that you want to transfer in **Amount**.
+7. Enter the sum of money that you want to transfer in **Amount**.
 The Qredo fee and total transfer cost appears.
-7. Type in a reference number in **Reference**.
+8. Type in a reference number in **Reference**.
-8. To select the exact time until the transfer takes place, click **Expires In** and enter days, hours, and minutes in the displayed fields.
+9. To select the exact time until the transfer takes place, click **Expires In** and enter days, hours, and minutes in the displayed fields.
-9. To select a precise date for when the transfer takes place, click **Expires On** and enter a date and time in the displayed fields.
+10. To select a precise date for when the transfer takes place, click **Expires On** and enter a date and time in the displayed fields.
-10. Click **Review Transfer**.
+11. Click **Review Transfer**.

 ### Review Transfer